coskunlab/MAGIC/README.md

 If you use this software, please cite:

 **Ozturk et al. (2025)**
-_Super Resolved Single-cell Spatial Metabobarcoding and Metabotyping for Unlimited Chemical Maps_
+_Super-resolved Single-cell Spatial Metabobarcoding and Metabotyping in Tissues_
 DOI: (pending)

 ---